Sherman Otis Houghton: Personal life

 In 1859, he married Mary Martha Donner, a survivor of the Donner Party; she died a year later, most likely from complications related to the birth of their only child, also named Mary.
 In 1861, he married his late wife's first cousin and fellow Donner Party survivor Eliza Poor Donner, with whom he had an additional seven children.

 Death

 Sherman Houghton died on August 31, 1914, aged 86, in Hynes, California.
 He is interred in Angelus-Rosedale Cemetery, Los Angeles.

 Legacy

-The Donner-Houghton House, an historic building in downtown San Jose, was built by Houghton in 1881.
+The Donner-Houghton House, a historic building in downtown San Jose, was built by Houghton in 1881.
 The building was placed on the National Register of Historic Places in 2002.
 A number of proposals have been made to either restore or renovate it.
 The structure was almost completely destroyed by a fire on the morning of July 19, 2007.